-Figure 123.
+Figure 120.
 Installing the keyboard

 1. Place the keyboard on the keyboard bracket.
 2. Replace the six screws (M1.2x1.5) that secure the keyboard to the palm-rest assembly.
 3. Replace the keyboard and keyboard support bracket on the palm-rest assembly.
 4. Replace the screw (M2x2) that secures the keyboard and keyboard bracket to the palm-rest assembly.
-5. Replace the 22 screws (M2x2.5) that secure the keyboard and keyboard bracket to the palm-rest assembly.
-6. Connect the keyboard cable and keyboard backlight cable (for computers that are shipped with a keyboard backlight) to the touchpad and close the latch.
+5. Replace the 24 screws (M2x2.5) and a screw (M1.6x1.4) that secure the keyboard and keyboard bracket to the palm-rest assembly.
+6. Connect the keyboard cable and keyboard backlight cable (for computers shipped with a keyboard backlight) to the touchpad and close the latch.